 RMIT Architecture’s highly celebrated design studios are situated within an urban campus, which means you will be immersed a laboratory of design exploration and at the centre of innovation.

-Studios are located across the city campus and within the multi award-winning RMIT Design Hub designed by RMIT architecture alumni Sean Godsell.
-Design studios are one of the major reasons that makes RMIT Architecture and its graduates so highly regarded by industry.
+Studios are located across the city campus and within the multi-award-winning RMIT Design Hub designed by RMIT architecture alumni Sean Godsell.
+Design studios are one of the major reasons that make RMIT Architecture and its graduates so highly regarded by industry.

 What is a Design Studio?

 Design studios provide a unique way of exploring ideas by challenging future designers.
-Studios are run by academics and practicing design leaders from local and international architectural and design firms.
+Studios are run by academics and practising design leaders from local and international architectural and design firms.